The Hartman Law Firm, LCC is Charleston, South Carolina's Workers Compensation Attorney

 If you are released to light duty you must take the position offered or you may risk losing all benefits.
 If you have a non-surgical scar or impairment that can be seen from more than four feet away you can request an informal committee review.
 If you travel more than ten miles round trip to see the doctor the insurance company has assigned to your case you may be entitled to travel expenses at the same rate a state employee earns when he/she travels.
 If you do not agree with the insurance company doctor you may ask for a second opinion using the proper documentation.

 When dealing with worker’s compensation there are many deadlines and there are many specific rules that must be met in order for your case to properly be presented to the members of a hearing panel.
 A hearing is the way to resolve problems between you and your employer’s representative.
 Because their representative will be very knowledgeable about workers compensation you need someone on your side who is also familiar with the law.
 If you or someone you love has been injured at work in Charleston, South Carolina call the Hartman Law Firm.
-We are on your side and want to help.
+Our Charleston Workers Compensation Attorney is on your side and want to help.